YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 **-ENCRYPT**

 Encrypts an unencrypted database or changes the encryption key of a database while the database continues to be used by applications.
-Whether or not the prior encryption uses non-zero initialization vectors (IVs), database blocks encrypted with the new key use non-zero IVs The format of the ENCRYPT qualifier is:
+Whether or not the prior encryption uses non-zero initialization vectors (IVs), database blocks encrypted with the new key use non-zero IVs.
+The format of the ENCRYPT qualifier is:

 .. parsed-literal::
    -ENCR[YPT]=<key>

 MUPIP provides <key> to the encryption plugin.
 The reference implementation of the plugin expects a key with the specified name in the encryption configuration file identified by $ydb_crypt_config.
 The configuration file must contain an entry in the database section for each database file mapping to a region specified in <region-list> that names the specified key as its key.
 The -ENCRYPT flag is incompatible with all other command line flags of MUPIP REORG except -REGION, and performs no operation other than changing the encryption key.
 If the specified key is already the encryption key of a database region, MUPIP REORG -ENCRYPT moves on to the next region after displaying a message (on stderr, where MUPIP operations send their output).

 As MUPIP REORG -ENCRYPT reads, re-encrypts, and writes every in-use block in each database file, its operations take a material amount of time on the databases of typical applications, and furthermore add an additional IO load to the system on which it runs.
-You can use the environment variable ydb_poollimit to ameliorate, but not eliminate, the impact, at the cost of extending execution times.
+You can use the environment variable ydb_poollimit to ameliorate, but not eliminate the impact, at the cost of extending execution times.
 To minimize impact on production instances, YottaDB recommends running this operation on replicating secondary instances, rather than on originating primary instances.

 -ENCRYPT switches the journal file for each database region when it begins operating on it, and again when it completes, and also records messages in the syslog for both events.